Python-SIP/sip/doc/specification_files.rst

 .. deprecated:: 4.18

 This is a ``const char *`` that is used as the type of the signal instead of ``const char *`` in functions that implement the connection or disconnection of an explicitly generated signal to a slot.

-.. sip-type:: SIP_SLOT

-.. deprecated:: 4.18

-This is a ``const char *`` that is used as the type of the member instead of ``const char *`` in functions that implement the connection or disconnection of an explicitly generated signal to a slot.